 This book argues that relationships between religion and development in faith-based development work are constructed through repeated processes of negotiation.
 Rather than being a neat and tidy relationship, faith-based development work is complex and multifaceted: an ongoing series of negotiations between theological interpretations and theories of human development; between identities as professional practitioners and as believers; between different religious traditions at local, regional and international levels; and between institutional structures and individual agency.

 In particular, the book draws on a deep ethnographic study of Christian faith-based development work in the Bolivian Andes.
 The case study highlights the importance of seeing theological interpretations as being firmly embedded in local religious and cultural systems involved in a constant process of identity construction.
-Overall, the book argues that religion should not be seen as homogenous, or either 'good' or 'bad' for development, instead we must recognize that institutional faith-based identities are constructed in many ways, formal, theological, and interpersonal, and any tensions between ‘religious’ and ‘development’ goals must be worked through in an ongoing recognition of that complexity.
+Overall, the book argues that religion should not be seen as homogeneous, or either 'good' or 'bad' for development; instead, we must recognise that institutional faith-based identities are constructed in many ways, formal, theological and interpersonal, and any tensions between ‘religious’ and ‘development’ goals must be worked through in an ongoing recognition of that complexity.